 Marr, Matthew J. The Politics of Age and Disability in Contemporary Spanish Film: Plus Ultra Pluralism.
-New York: Routledge.
-(Forthcoming, 2012)
+New York: Routledge, 2013.
+(Hardback and paperback editions)

 Marr, Matthew J. “‘Rogamos hagan uso / del cinturón’: A Flight through Found Texts in Luis García Montero’s ‘Life vest under your seat.’”
 Letras Peninsulares 21.2-3 (2009): 509-24.